-Francois is a postdoctoral research fellow at CREST.
+Francois is a postdoctoral fellow.
 His main areas of interest include higher education studies, critical data studies and science communication.

 The focus of his research at CREST is on (1) the development of indicators for the health of the South African science system, (2) organisational communication of science, and (3) the visibility of African science.
 He also hopes to find time to investigate further certain potential topics of interest that emerged from his doctoral research, in particular, the bridging of scientific information between different communities of attention in online communication networks.

-Francois has worked on several research projects, including on university-community engagement; on research universities in Africa; on data flows in Cote d’Ivoire and Tanzania; on open government data, open contracting and social inclusion; on open data intermediaries; and on university presses in Africa.
+Francois has worked on several research projects, including on university-community engagement; on research universities in Africa; on data flows in several African countries; on open government data, open contracting and social inclusion; on open data intermediaries; and on university presses in Africa.

-Recent publications include the book Research Universities in Africa (with Nico Cloete and Ian Bunting), ‘African university presses and the institutional logic of the knowledge commons’ (with Thierry Luescher) and two publications from his doctoral thesis ‘Using altmetrics to study social movements and cognitive bridges in the communication of science in the social media The case of the anti-vaccination movement on Twitter’ (with Jonathan Dudek and Rodrigo Costas) and ‘The amplification of uncertainty: The use of science in the social media by the anti-vaccination movement’.
+Recent publications include the book Research Universities in Africa (with Nico Cloete and Ian Bunting), ‘African university presses and the institutional logic of the knowledge commons’ (with Thierry Luescher), ‘Transformation impossible: policy, evidence and change in South African higher education‘ (with Nico Cloete, Milandre van Lill and Tracy Bailey), and two publications from his doctoral thesis ‘Communities of shared interests and cognitive bridges: the case of the anti-vaccination movement on Twitter’ (with Jonathan Dudek and Rodrigo Costas) and ‘The amplification of uncertainty: The use of science in the social media by the anti-vaccination movement’.

-In addition to his academic interests, Francois is a trustee of the not-for-profit, open access book publisher African Minds.
+In addition to his academic interests, Francois is a trustee of the not-for-profit, open-access scholarly-book publisher African Minds.